CTX requires ACH Universal's Advanced (Processor) edition

 The same processes used in ACH Universal for other SEC Codes are used to create and transmit CTX files.
 However, CTX has a few added requirements that other codes are not subject to.

-ACH Universal's Processor edition is different than earlier editions, because it includes the ACH format 'CTX' - Corporate Trade Exchange.
+ACH Universal's Advanced (Processor) edition is different than earlier editions, because it includes the ACH format 'CTX' - Corporate Trade Exchange.

 The other formats you may already be familiar with are on a one-payment-to-one-invoice scenario.
 For example, an ACH-PPD entry containing an employee's direct deposit payroll payment is a one-payment-to-one-paycheck scenario.